CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 * Tested on: Intel(R) i7-14700HX, 2100 Mhz, RTX 5060 Laptop
 ![CUDA Flocking](images/CUDA-Flocking.gif)

-100,000 boids with Coherant Grid search
+100,000 boids with Coherent Grid search
 ### Overview
 Boids are artificial agents that simulate the behavior of flocking animals.
 Introduced by Craig Reynolds in 1986, each boid follows three simple rules:
 Cohesion - boids move towards the perceived center of mass of their neighbors